brendan-duncan/webgpu_inspector/README.md

 Press the **Record** button to inject the recorder tool into the page and reload the page.
 Recording always starts from the loading of the page.

 When the recording has finished, it will be automatically downloaded by the browser, and presented on the Record panel.

+**Record relies on requestAnimationFrame to know what a Frame is, so it it will only work for projects that use RAF style rendering for now.**

 #### WARNING